 Additionally, WeChat CRM tools should be able to provide data reporting and analytics:

 - Impact of each touchpoint in WeChat sales funnel

 - Custom dashboards

 3. Retarget your followers with O2O marketing

-Chinese consumers value the convenience.
+Chinese consumers value convenience.
 Either in online or offline spheres, they expect businesses to understand them as a person instead of 2D transactions and offer them what they tend to like.
-That says a fully integrated omni-channel experience across online and offline channels is the key to gaining, converting and maintaining customers.
+That says a fully integrated omnichannel experience across online and offline channels is the key to gaining, converting, and maintaining customers.

 54 per cent of luxury Chinese shoppers say that an omni-channel shopping experience is “non-negotiable” (BCG Global Consumer Insight).

-Wechat CRM strategies shoud be designed to help you with that.
+WeChat CRM strategies should be designed to help you with that.

 4. Chatbot as the personal assistant for customers

-Many official accounts in the fashion, hospitality, and e-commerce industries have employed chatbots for basic customer service roles to interact with their customers, answering questions, giving advice or handle complaints instantly.
+Many official accounts in the fashion, hospitality, and e-commerce industries have employed chatbots for basic customer service roles to interact with their customers, answer questions, give advice, or handle complaints instantly.